EXHIBITIONS (SOLO)

 AWARDS

-New Jersey Historical Commission: Awarded an Inclusive History Grant by this non-profit.
+New Jersey Historical Commission: Awarded both the Inclusive History Grant and Project Grant by this non-profit.
 NJHC is a state agency dedicated to the advancement of public knowledge and preservation of New Jersey history.
 Their grant program aims to engage diverse audiences and practitioners in the active exploration, enjoyment, interpretation, understanding, and preservation of New Jersey history.
 (April 2024)

 New Jersey Council for the Humanities: Awarded an Action Grant by this non-profit who grants funding for a wide range of community based humanities projects.
 NJCH provides opportunities to make history relevant and encourages diverse audiences to reflect on the shared human experience.
 Their focus lies in disciplines such as history, literature, philosophy, as well as the less common, jurisprudence (April 2022)